 Star Wars (Episode IV: A New Hope) (1977) Director: George Lucas

 When adjusted for inflation, Star Wars (later categorized as the fourth episode in the series) is the second highest grossing film of all time, second to Gone With The Wind.
-It was an unprecedented blockbuster hit.
-It debuted in around 32 theaters, but became a runaway blockbuster with demand growing to see the film far and wide.
-At the time, Lucas visited the set for Spielberg’s Close Encounters of the Third Kind.
+It was an unprecedented blockbuster hit at the time, especially for a science-fiction film.
+It debuted in around 32 theaters, but became a runaway smash success with demand growing all over the world to see the film far and wide.
+At the time, Lucas paid a visit to the set for Spielberg’s Close Encounters of the Third Kind.
 Lucas believed Spielberg’s film would be the bigger hit, and they took a bet, with each receiving 2.5% of the profits from each other’s films.
 Spielberg still receives a percentage of Star Wars to this day.